 - The day Jonas / Younes was swallowed by the big fish but saved by God

-The prophet Mohammed ﷺ advocated fasting of the 10th of Muharram for Muslims.
-The addition of fasting the 9th was intended to avoid confusion between the Jewish and Muslim festivals.
-These two days of fasting were obligatory before the prescription of Ramadan.
-Afterwards, they were reduced to optional but mustahab (preferable) fasts, given their significance in the Muslim tradition.
+The Prophet Mohammed ﷺ advocated fasting of the 10th of Muharram for Muslims.
+The addition of fasting the 9th (or the 11th) was intended to avoid confusion between the Jewish and Muslim observances of Ashura.
+Fasting Ashura was obligatory before the prescription of fasting the month of Ramadan.
+Afterward, fasting Ashura was reduced from optional but mustahab (preferable), given its significance in the Muslim tradition.

 It’s clear then that Ashura in Morocco is a melange of traditions and rituals, each as interesting as the other.
 Some are even quite bizarre.
 The wide spectrum of these practices is due to the diverse layers that have constituted Moroccan society since its beginning.
 Every ritual and tradition should be checked from an Islamic perspective as the influences may be Sunni or Shiite, Arab and Andalusian, African, Amazigh or Berber, Jewish, or pre-monotheist religion (and therefore pagan).